hiraniziyan/CSC325ClassProject/user_personas/README.md

 - **Testing:** Ensure workflows and functionalities work for realistic test cases.
 - **Documentation:** consistent and readable documentation to keep developers informed about code segments

-By defining and considering these personas, the project remains user-focused, developer-friendly, and aligned with stakeholder goals.
+By defining these personas, the project remains user-focused, developer-friendly, and aligned with stakeholder goals.